mohamed552m/Smart_Library/README.md

 # Smart Library

-Smart Library is a modern Android UI project for a smart library application.
+Smart Library is an Android UI project for a smart library application.

-The project is designed to provide a clean and organized experience for users who want to explore books, manage their borrowings, and access their profile through a simple and visually clear interface.
+The project is designed to provide a clean and user-friendly experience for browsing books, tracking borrowings, and managing profile information through a modern mobile interface.

-## Project Overview
+## About the Project

-The main goal of this project is to build a mobile library app with a consistent design system and an easy user flow.
+Smart Library focuses on the main user flow inside a digital library app.

-The app focuses on:
+The app helps the user to:
+- explore available books
+- search for books and authors
+- discover recommended reads
-- exploring books in a simple way
+- continue reading current books
-- tracking borrowed books and due dates
+- track borrowed books and due dates
-- presenting profile information clearly
+- access profile information and quick actions

-- keeping the interface modern, clean, and easy to navigate
+This project currently focuses on **UI/UX design and screen structure**, with a clear and consistent visual system across the app screens.

 ## Main Screens

-- **Splash**
+### Splash
-  A simple opening screen that introduces the app.
+A simple opening screen that introduces the application.

+### Home
+The Home screen gives the user a quick overview of the app and includes:
+- a welcome section
+- search input
-- **Home**
+- recommended books
-  Includes a welcome section, search bar, recommended books, and a continue reading section.

-- **Books**
+- continue reading section

+### Books
-  Displays the library collection with search, filters, and book cards.
+The Books screen is designed for browsing the library collection and includes:
+- search bar
+- category filters
+- book list cards
+- ratings and tags

+### Borrowings
+The Borrowings screen helps the user follow their current library activity and includes:
+- active borrowings
+- due soon status
+- borrowed books list
+- due date information

+### Profile
+The Profile screen presents the user account in a simple and organized way and includes:
+- profile card
+- reading stats
-- **Borrowings**
+- quick actions
-  Shows current borrowed books, due dates, and borrowing status.

-- **Profile**
+- editable user information
-  Presents user information, reading stats, and quick actions.

 ## Features

 - Clean and modern Android UI
-- Organized navigation between main screens
-- Dark top header with a light content area
+- Light interface with a dark top header
-- Soft gray cards and rounded corners
+- Soft gray cards and rounded components
+- Simple and clear screen flow
-- Book search and category filters
+- Book search section
+- Recommended books section
+- Continue reading section
-- Borrowing tracking with due status
+- Borrowings tracking with status labels
-- Profile screen with user details and quick actions
+- Profile screen with quick actions
-- Realistic book cover images
+- Realistic book cover presentation
-- Consistent layout and spacing across screens
+- Consistent bottom navigation across screens

+## Current Scope

+This project is mainly focused on:
+- screen design
+- UI structure
+- visual consistency
+- navigation flow
+- user experience

+It is currently a **frontend UI project**, which means the main focus is on the interface and layout rather than backend integration.

 ## Tech Stack